 China People’s Association for Friendship with Foreign Countries oversees our work in China as our Professional Supervisory Unit (PSU).
 The Beijing Public Security Bureau’s Overseas NGO Administrative Office (PSB) monitors all grants and activities carried out by Give2Asia.
 At our Beijing office, our staff maintain a close working relationship with our PSU and the PSB to make each project as successful as possible.

 As we work together to continue providing philanthropic funding in China, we are dedicated to making sure our donors achieve effective impact.
-To learn more about grantmaking opportunities in China and Give2Asia’s process, request a consultation with our advisory team.
+To learn more about grantmaking opportunities in China and Give2Asia’s process, request a consultation with our international giving team.